 These fried mushrooms are very simple, they are made with seasoned flour, and dipped in buttermilk.
 Buttermilk always makes a nice thick batter.
-This same batter could be used to make chicken fried steaks, onion rings, and much more.
+This same batter could be used to make chicken fried steaks, chicken tenders, onion rings, and much more.
 I know you will be so happy with how easy these are to make.

 For this recipe, I use vegetable oil for frying, I like to use my T-Fal Fryer, I like it because it filters the oil, and it has a lid so the grease doesn’t splatter everywhere.
 I have used this make Long John Silver’s Fish, and much more.
 I love this fryer, as it can keep a constant temperature and is so easy to use.

 - vegetable oil for frying

 - 1 cups all-purpose flour